UK Betting Sites

 If you do your betting at a corner shop, this means walking down and waiting in line.

 If you bet online, on the other hand, you can have your money down in seconds.
-Even if you’re out and about when you learn the news, you can place your bet on your mobile device as all the top online sites in the UK are now mobile-friendly.
-(Most have their own app available for download.)
+Even if you’re out and about when you learn the news, you can place your bet on your mobile device as all the top online sites in the UK now offer mobile betting apps.

-This is likely the reason that more and more UK bettors are moving online.
-According to government statistics, online gambling had grown to £4.9 billion gross gaming yield in 2017, greatly exceeding non-online gambling, which had decreased to £3.3 billion.
+These clear advantages explain why more and more UK bettors are moving online.
+According to government statistics, online gambling had grown to £5.3 billion gross gaming yield in 2019, making it the single largest sector in the industry.
+Meanwhile, non-online gambling at casinos decreased by over 10% in 2019.

 Gambling, including sports betting, was broadly legalized in the UK in 1960 by the Betting and Gaming Act.
 These days, it is monitored and controlled by the UK Gaming Commission (UKGC), which was created by the Gambling Act 2005.
 For the most part, if you reside in the UK and are 18 years of age or older, you can legally bet on almost any sport